SQL JOIN Types Explained

 [Featured Image] SQL Developer in front of several monitors.

-Let's start with an overview of what a database is.
-A database is a collection of different tables storing different types of information.
-The JOIN clause is used when retrieving data from related tables in a database.
-The SQL JOIN clause is more complex than a simple query that retrieves data from a single table because it retrieves data from multiple tables.
+The Join clause is used to retrieve data from related tables in a database.
+Because it retrieves data from multiple tables, however, the SQL Join clause is more complex than a simple query that retrieves data from a single table.

-Inner JOINs combine two tables based on a shared key.
-For example, if you had a table with a column called "user id" and each user id was unique to a user, you could join that table to another table with a "user id" column to find the information associated with each user.
+Inner Joins combine two tables based on a shared key.
+For example, if you have a table with a column called "user id" and each user id is unique to each user, this you could join that table to another table with a "user id" column to find the information associated with each user.
 This example shows how to use an Inner JOIN clause to join two tables:

 SELECT * FROM table1 INNER JOIN table2 ON table1.id = table2.id;

-Left JOINs return all rows from the first table and only the rows in the second table that match.
-This example shows how to use a Left Outer JOIN clause to join two tables:
+Left Outer Joins return all rows from the first table and only the rows in the second table that match.
+This example shows how to use a Left Outer Join clause to join two tables:

 SELECT * FROM table1 LEFT OUTER JOIN table2 ON table1.id = table2.user_id